jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

 This is why you often hear that you should be aware of tokens with low liquidity.
 As this means that a trade of 100 tokens for example, will affect a token with low liquidity much more than a token with a lot of liquidity

 > *Note: the amount that the price of the tokens changes is only affected by the amount of tokens traded, not by the dollar value.
 So a trade of 1000 SOL for example might have the same proportional affect as the trade of 1000 USDC if you had two pools with the same liquidity and ratio of tokens*

+Another key difference between this kind of AMM and a traditional order book is that an AMM has **a set value